priestd09/corda/docs/source/key-concepts-transactions.rst

 Commands
 ^^^^^^^^
 Suppose we have a transaction with a cash state and a bond state as inputs, and a cash state and a bond state as outputs.
-This transaction could represent several scenarios:
+This transaction could represent two different scenarios:

 * A bond purchase
 * A coupon payment on a bond

-Clearly, the rules for contractual validity are different in these scenarios.
-For example, in the former, we would require a change in the bond's current owner; in the latter, the bond would not change ownership.
+We can imagine that we'd want to impose different rules on what constitutes a valid transaction depending on whether this is a purchase or a coupon payment.
+For example, in the case of a purchase, we would require a change in the bond's current owner, whereas in the case of a coupon payment, we would require that the ownership of the bond does not change.

-For this, we use *commands* to allow us to indicate the intent of a transaction, affecting how contractual validity is checked.
+For this, we have *commands*.
+Including a command in a transaction allows us to indicate the transaction's intent, affecting how we check the validity of the transaction.

 Each command is also associated with a list of one or more *signers*.
-A transaction's required signers is the union of all the public keys listed in the commands.
+By taking the union of all the public keys listed in the commands, we get the list of the transaction's required signers.
 In our example, we might imagine that:

 * In a bond purchase, the owner of the cash and the owner of the bond are required to sign
 * In a coupon payment on a bond, only the payer of the coupon is required to sign

 Attachments
 ^^^^^^^^^^^
-Sometimes, there's a larger piece of data that can be reused across many different transactions.
+Sometimes, we have a large piece of data that can be reused across many different transactions.
 Some examples:

 * A calendar of public holidays
 * Supporting legal documentation
 * A table of currency codes

 For this use case, we have *attachments*.
-Every transaction can refer to zero or more attachments by hash.
-These attachments are always ZIP/JAR files, and can contain arbitrary content.
-The information in these files can then be used when checking the transaction for contractual validity.
+Each transaction can refer to zero or more attachments by hash.
+These attachments are ZIP/JAR files containing arbitrary content.
+The information in these files can then be used when checking the transaction's validity.

-Timestamps
+Time-windows
-^^^^^^^^^^
+^^^^^^^^^^^^
-In some cases, a transaction will only valid at a certain point in time.
+In some cases, we want a transaction proposed to only be approved during a certain time-window.
 For example:

 * An option can only be exercised after a certain date
 * A bond may only be redeemed before its expiry date

 In such cases, we can add a *timestamp* to the transaction.
-Timestamps specify the time window during which the transaction can be committed.
+Time-windows specify the time window during which the transaction can be committed.
 We discuss timestamps in the section on :doc:`key-concepts-notaries`.